 - Japanese ‘Iwashi no Tsumire-Jiru’ (Recipe by Makiko Ito at Just Hungry – for the sardine balls, try to substitute the starch for a non-refined option such as coconut flour or oats)

 A dish as famous as it is debated like marmite – rollmops!

 These are made by pickling herrings (or large sardines), and are a traditional delicacy you’ll find here in the UK, across Europe, and in the US and Canada.

-Fun fact: rollmops originated in Medieval Northern Europe, and the name meaning “rolled pugs” (maybe because of the curled shape?
-Or they’re just cute!) comes from German.
+Fun fact: rollmops originated in Medieval Northern Europe, and the name meaning “rolled pugs” comes from German (maybe because of the curled shape?
+Or they’re just cute!).
 Thanks Wikipedia!

 This is easily the best recipe I’ve found for making your own: Traditional German Recipe ‘Rollmopse’ (sugar-free).
 If you go for other recipes, just omit the sugar you’ll likely find (it’s really not necessary or authentic).

 Similarly, look for sugar-free rollmops in the supermarket.